Elio-assaf/Hyperpose/README.md

 $ docker pull elio99/hyperpose:cuda11.3
 ```

-# Compatible Python Installation
+# Python Installation & Model Training

-> Check the README.md in the Python folder.
+> To train a model with the newer Amper Architecture GPUs, check the README.md in the Python folder.

-# Python Training File Convertion
+# Format Convertion to ONNX for Deployment

 > Check the README.md in the ONNX Convertion folder.